mendix/docs/content/refguide/pages.md

 ## 2 Page and Page Resources

 In addition to a page, you can add page resources in the page editor.
 They help structure your page, style it, and fill it with data.
-For more information on page resources, see [Page Resources](page-resources).
+For more on how to add page resources, see [Page Resources](page-resources).

 Type | Description
 --- | ---